 Using these key best practices, this owner was ultimately able to achieve sustainable profitability and replenish the company’s working capital position.
 The ability to proactively track performance is critical to every company’s success in today’s fast-paced business climate.

 Pat Brennan has been a business owner and interim CFO in many privately held businesses and has led financial restructurings in numerous business sectors.
-Brennan is a partner at Platinum Group, a local turnaround management and consulting firm.
-He can be reached at Pat.Brennan@ThePlatinumGrp.com.
+He is a partner at Platinum Group and can be reached at Pat.Brennan@ThePlatinumGrp.com.
 If you would like to schedule a free consultation with Brennan or one of our other consultants, let us know here or by calling 952-829-5700.